AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Quick_Start_Define_a_Data_View.md

 ## Step 4: See the items found by the query

-Data views resolve per-user, executing the queries you defined.
+Data views resolve on a per user basis, executing the queries you defined.
 The results are available in several “resolved” resources.

 ### Action – Page through the data items found by the query
 ```text